 Dawn Lawson and Matt Ward, Innovation and Improvement:

-When and where was their "priority meeting" held, that discussed the ACS Memorandum of Understanding and any other matters relating to the proposed ACS?
+When and where was their "priority meeting" held, that discussed the Partnership's Memorandum of Understanding and any other matters relating to the proposed Integrated Care System?
+(Asked December 2017).

 The programme directors meet as a group on a monthly basis.
 An important part of the way we work will be an agreement (or Memorandum of Understanding (MOU) between partners and with national bodies.
 This will underpin the next phase of our development, setting out shared governance and accountability arrangements, and highlighting shared commitment to working together.
 This is part of ongoing conversations across the WY&H leadership meetings.